aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/ooxmlsaveoptions/_index.md

 ### getEnableZip64() {#getEnableZip64--}

 <b>@deprecated.</b> Please use the 'enableZip64' property instead.
-Always use ZIP64 extensions when writing zip archives, even when unnecessary.
+Use ZIP64 extensions when writing zip archives, as necessary.

 ```javascript
 getEnableZip64() : boolean;